 Then, the story went further.
 If you google “the first podcast ever,” you will probably see the name – Adam Curry.
 He and Dave Winer are credited as the pioneers, and the inventors of podcasting, and here is why.
 Curry was a former MTV VJ and a friend of radio journalist Winer about whom we talked earlier.
 Together they started the podcast – “Daily Source Code” about podcasting news in 2004 that you can still listen to.
 The first episode was recorded in Curry’s car on his way from Belgium to the Netherlands.
 The show became very popular, some other podcasts started to appear, and Curry invented an RSS-iPod-script iPodder that allowed new podcast episodes to be downloaded directly to the iPod when connected to a computer and listen to them on the go and this was very much like a revolution in the media consumption.

 Based on iPodder functionalities, the program iPodderX was invented in 2014 and was instantly sued by Apple because of its name.
 Although, one year later, in 2005, Apple added the Podcasts section to iTunes.
 The word “podcast” appeared around the same time when The Guardian’s columnist and BBC journalist Ben Hammersley merged together “iPod” and “Broadcasting”:

 ”But what to call it?
 Audioblogging?
 Podcasting?
-GuerillaMedia?”,- wrote Hammersley in The Guardian newspaper and it instantly became the Word of the Year named by New Oxford American Dictionary.
+GuerillaMedia?”,- wrote Hammersley in The Guardian newspaper, and it instantly became the Word of the Year named by the New Oxford American Dictionary.